Hellverine (comic book): Publication history

 In the summer of 2023, the comic books Wolverine vol. 7 and Ghost Rider vol. 10, both written by Benjamin Percy, had a crossover named "Ghost Rider/Wolverine: Weapons of Vengeance."
-This crossover introduced the demon Bagra-ghul who would then go on to possess Wolverine and become the "Hellverine."
+This crossover introduced the demon Bagra-ghul, who would then go on to possess Wolverine and become the "Hellverine."

-In February 2024, it was announced that there would be a Hellverine four-issue mini-series, also to be written Percy, with art by Julius Ohta.
+In February 2024, it was announced that there would be a Hellverine four-issue mini-series, also to be written by Percy, with art by Julius Ohta.
 Per Percy: "Readers really responded to the killer concept of Logan with a flaming skull and flaming claws on a flaming motorcycle, which is as heavy metal as it gets."
 The demon Bagra-ghul returned, but this time it was not possessing Logan, but rather his son, Akihiro.

 In August 2024, it was announced that there would be a Hellverine ongoing series spin-off, with Percy returning as a writer and art by Raffaele Ienco, which would launch in December 2024.
 According to Percy, "People started seeking out that first appearance issue.
 Marvel Legends rolled out a Hellverine toy.
 I was asked to do a mini-series.
 The mini-series sold well enough that I was then asked to do an ongoing.
 It feels something like a Cosmic Ghost Rider moment in terms of energy, trajectory.
 So thank you, fans and retailers.
 This is awesome.
 Hopefully, Hellverine will be a colorful part of the Marvel canon in the years to come."